How It All Works

 Himalayan Pink salt comes from ancient seabeds in the Himalayan mountains.
 Its pink color comes from its rich iron content.
 This salt is, in fact, quite rich in minerals, containing all 84 essential trace elements required by your body.
 Pink salt can assist in many bodily functions, such as reducing muscle cramps, promoting blood sugar health and promoting healthy pH in your cells.
 Many experts recommend pink salt as one of the healthiest salts you can consume.

-Grey salt is colored by the clay from where it's harvested, grey salt is often called Celtic Sea Salt.
+Gray salt is colored by the clay from where it's harvested, gray salt is often called Celtic Sea Salt.
 It is hand-raked in Brittany, France, where the natural clay and sand create moist, mineral-rich crystals.
 This salt generally retains its moistness.
-Grey salt can help to restore electrolyte balance, has alkalizing properties and can prevent muscle cramps, much like pink salt.
+Gray salt can help to restore electrolyte balance, has alkalizing properties and can prevent muscle cramps, much like pink salt.

 Back to Top